-When posting by email, italics and bold formatting work well, but colours and font changes do not.
+When posting by email, italics and bold formatting work well, but colours and other font changes do not.
 If you wish to use hyperlinks embed them in in relevant text, and please check that your hyperlinks are live.
 Avoid hyperlinks for pay-walled pages.
 Hyperlinks to previous P & I articles will be added by an editor.